Opium den: San Francisco

 Opium-eradication campaigns drove opium smoking underground, but it was still fairly common in San Francisco and other North American cities until around World War II.
 A typical opium den in San Francisco might have been a Chinese-run laundry that had a basement, back room, or upstairs room that was tightly sealed to keep drafts from making the opium lamps flicker or allowing the tell-tale opium fumes to escape.
+Opium dens were sometimes described in fiction as sprawling maze-like networks underneath businesses.
 A photograph of one luxurious opium den in 19th-century San Francisco has survived, taken by I. W. Taber in 1886, but the majority of the city's wealthy opium smokers, both Chinese and non-Chinese, shunned public opium dens in favor of smoking in the privacy of their own homes.

+However, as dens began to open up in "respectable" neighborhoods, the city witnessed an increase in communal smoking and a growing tendency for more middle and upper class white Americans to partake in opium use.
+An 1881 interview of police officer James Mahoney appearing in the San Francisco Chronicle affirms these developments.
+He observed that a majority of white smokers had previously been "hoodlums and prostitutes," but with the rise of "clean" dens, the habit of smoking opium soon extended further up the social hierarchy.

 New York City

-The opium dens of New York City's Chinatown, due to its geographical distance from China, were not as opulent as some of those to be found on the American West Coast.
+The opium dens of New York City's Chinatown were not as opulent as some of those to be found on the American West Coast.
 According to H. H. Kane, a doctor who spent years studying opium use in New York in the 1870s and 1880s, the most popular opium dens (or "opium joints" as they were known in the parlance of the day) were located on Mott and Pell Streets in Chinatown.
 At the time, all the city's opium dens were run by Chinese, except for one on 23rd Street that was run by an American woman and her two daughters.
 Kane remarked that New York's opium dens were one place "where all nationalities seem indiscriminately mixed".

 As in San Francisco, New Yorkers of all races would come to Chinatown to patronize its opium dens.
 New York City's last known opium den was raided and shut down on June 28, 1957.